ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 adhere to the requirements leveraged by that method on intermediaries.

-If an intermediary processes distinct HTTP requests that refer to the same flow identifier in their respective "Datagram-Flow-Id" header fields, it MUST ensure that those requests are routed to the same backend.
+If an intermediary processes distinct HTTP requests that refer to the same flow ID in their respective "Datagram-Flow-Id" header fields, it MUST ensure that those requests are routed to the same backend.